nslvfs/blogwriter/README.md

 # blogwriter
 txt based minimalistic blog

-compiling under linux: gcc blog.c -o blog
+compiling with gcc: gcc blog.c -o blog

-and under visual studio just open the c file in an empty win32 console project and click compile

 usage and stuff
   before compilation you should edit the target, temp and rss vars in blog.c